iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.2/report.md

 > The programme is good but I wish there were different versions to listen to for each of the week's three runs...I don't want to hear the same tips three times, especially when they interrupt my podcast!
 But more annoying is the fact that the app keeps silently crashing which completely messes up the workout.<br> :date: __2021-04-14 09:16:09__

 > Overall the App works OK.
 But now I'm on the end of week 6 at 25mins of running, the App decided to NOT save that run.
 In the previous build it automatically prompted to save the run without worrying about losing the run record.
 Sadly the "new improvements" have broken it.
 And there is no automatic save prompt.
 Not great!!
 Please fix.<br> :date: __2021-04-13 09:53:37__

-> Just started week 2 and the app keeps stopping mid-run.....really annoying when you need it for your run/walk timings<br> :date: __2021-04-12 11:00:30__